-Any time you're about to do some change work with people, you want to first go ahead and set a frame inside their mind.
+Any time you're about to do some change work with people, you want to first go ahead and set a coaching framework inside their mind.

 Now the "Change Work Framework" is basically made up of seven key elements.
 And the first thing you have to do when you are working with yourself or others (and the most critical step) is to get permission.

-I just gave them the opportunity to give themselves permission to actually create a result.
-So, when you start a coaching session, you want to provide an environment that allows them to give themselves permission to transform.
+Therefore, when you start a coaching session, you want to provide an environment that allows your coaching clients to give themselves permission to transform.

 So, I don't need to know what your problem is.
 I don't need to evaluate it in any way shape or form.
-But I if I do need to know what it is then I do a short evaluation where I get you to score the problem out of 10.
+However, if I do need to know what it is, then I do a short evaluation where I get you to score the problem out of 10.
 I ask you a few questions, and away we go.

 You don't spend hours talking about the problem.
 We just spend enough time to evaluate it so that you know after the change work, that something has actually occurred.

-But for me, in the session I want to know it worked.
-Look me in the eye and tell me if it worked or not.
+So after a coaching session, I want you to look me in the eye and tell me if it worked or not.
 If it didn't work, let's try it again.
-If not, let's try something different, but just be open enough to just be scientific.
-Either it worked or it didn't.
-If it didn't work, try something else.
-Don't take it personally, or try it again in a different way, but just don't take this personally.
-You want the best result for clients.
+If not, let's try something different but just be open enough to just be scientific.
+Don't take it personally.
+You want the best results for your clients.

-Once you've evaluated the problem, the next thing you want to do is to actually do the process itself.
-The process is where you actually go through the different results techniques.
-So, the different techniques of getting results with people, and as I said you're going to learn seven core ones here at this program.
+The fourth step to the coaching framework “Change Work Framework” is once you've evaluated the problem, the next thing you want to do is to actually do the process itself.
+The process is where you actually go through the different coaching methods of getting results with people, and as I said, you're going to learn seven core ones here at this coaching program.

 If you trace them back to their origins, they all have some form of future pacing in them.
-Even the most ancient cultures on the planet that did dreaming and landscaping and journeying and soul retrievals and these kind of process.
+Even the most ancient cultures on the planet that did dreaming, landscaping, journeying and soul retrievals used future pacing.

 They all had an element of you going into the future and experiencing the reality of what you had just achieved.
-So, predominantly every technique you'll ever use has an element of future pacing in it.
-Again, we're going to explain all of these in great detail as we go through the program.
+Therefore, predominantly, every technique you'll ever use has an element of future pacing in it.

 The next one is an analysis.
-An analysis is basically where you analyze whether or not there has been a hit, whether or not you've actually got the result.
-So the evaluation is to find out where they're at now.
-The analysis is where you analyze was there any change that occurred just then.
-Any change at all.
+An analysis is basically where you analyse whether or not there has been a hit - whether or not you've actually got the result.
+So the evaluation step is to find out where they're at now, and the analysis is where you analyse if there was any change at all that occurred just then.
 Did something shift?
 Did energy move?
 Did you get an epiphany?
 Did something actually occur?

-If the analysis says "yes, that did happen, there was some change" then all you'll do now is set up some boundaries, and that's it.
+If the analysis says, "Yes, that did happen.
+There was some change.", then all you'll do now is set up some boundaries.

-So, this is pretty much the framework that all change goes through.
-After thousands of hours of doing change work, but also working with people with doing change work, and observing other people's processes, you realize that pretty much all do this in some way, shape, or form.
+This is pretty much the coaching framework that all change goes through.
+After thousands of hours of doing change work, but also working with people doing change work and observing other people's processes, you realise that pretty much everybody does this in some way, shape or form.

-So, get their permission, set the rules, evaluate, then explain.
+To recap, get their permission, set the rules, evaluate then explain.
 Once you've done that, do the process.
-Once you've done that, future pace.
-Once you've done that, do an analysis.
-Once you've done that, set some boundaries.
-And if you do this every time you do change work with a client, it's just going to be solid.
-It's very clear for the client where they're going, and everything starts to make sense.
+Once you've done the seven core ones, future pace.
+Once you've done future pacing, do an analysis.
+Once you've done the analysis, set some boundaries.
+And if you do this every time you do change work with a client, it's just going to be very clear for them where they're going, and everything starts to make sense.

 Read more about: Mindset